California, for decades, enjoyed a reputation for the finest public schools, from kindergarten through higher education, in all of America.

-Forty years later, you know the result: truncated local services and most notably, the drop in school support from first place, to a current ranking among the states at 47th.
+Forty years later, you know the result: truncated local services and most notably, California dropping in school support from among the top 10 states, to a current ranking among the bottom 10.

 Last year, the League of Women Voters joined a broad coalition of community, faith, and labor organizations to restore funding to schools and critical services, and make our tax system fair.
 Together, we succeeded in obtaining enough signatures to place on the November 2020 ballot a proposition that will accomplish these major goals:

 –––• Close corporate loopholes that allow large corporations to avoid paying millions of dollars –––in property taxes, robbing an estimated $11 billion every year from our local schools and –––communities.

 –––• Retain the current protection of homeowners and renters.
 The Schools and Communities –––First proposal does not affect residential, apartments, or agricultural land.

 Our proposition does not repeal Proposition 13, despite what our opponents, the leader of which is the Howard Jarvis Taxpayers’ Association, are asserting.
 Our proposition affects only large corporations, which comprise a small fraction–only the wealthiest– of commercial and industrial property owners.